Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

 \subsection{Local delays}

-Let us denote by $L^{NN}_0$ the {\em local delay} at the tagged node in the NN routing scheme, i.e. the number of consecutive time slots needed for the tagged node to successfully transmit a given packet to the receiver designated by the given routing scheme.

-In what follows we will give the expressions for the expected local delay $\overline L_{NN}=\E^0[L^{NN}_0]$ at the typical node of the Poisson route, which we call the {\em average local delay}, where the averaging regards all possible Poisson configurations of other nodes $\Phi$.
+Let us denote by $L_0$ the {\em local delay} at the tagged node in the NN routing scheme, i.e. the number of consecutive time slots needed for the tagged node to successfully transmit a given packet to the receiver designated by the given routing scheme.
+Local delays will be consider only for NN routing~\footnote{The nearest receiver is not the same across different slots.
+This makes the calculation of the local delay (local exit time) in NR routing less tractable, and it is omitted in the paper due to space constraints.}.
+In what follows we will give the expressions for the expected local delay $\E^0[L_0]$ at the typical node of the Poisson route, which we call the {\em average local delay}, where the averaging regards all possible Poisson configurations of other nodes $\Phi$.
 As we will see, this expectation is finite only if $p$ is sufficiently small (for any given $T$ and $\beta$).

 Let us denote

 \begin{Prop} Under the assumptions of Proposition~\ref{p.pnn}, the mean local delay in the NN routing model is equal to

 provided